 PESTICIDE OR INSECTICIDE AND DOG/CAT FLEA CONTROL

 Insecticide will kill your caterpillars.
-In most cases, if you have purchased a plant which has been treated with pesticide, eight weeks after it has been treated, it will be safe to use.
+In most cases, if you have purchased a plant which has been treated with pesticide, it will be safe to use eight weeks after it has been treated.
 If you purchase a plant which has been ‘organically’ certified, it still could be fatal to your caterpillars.
+(Insecticides are fatal whether they are organic or inorganic just as both a tree and a steel pole hitting you on the head is fatal.
+One is organic and the other is inorganic.)
 BT is acceptable for use on organically grown plants.
 If pesticide or insecticide is sprayed in the building where your eggs, caterpillars, chrysalises, or adults are located, it may kill them also.
 Dog and cat flea and tick control, both oral and topical, may also kill your caterpillars.
 Wash your hands thoroughly before you touch their rearing container.

 START AND STAY CLEAN

-When your eggs arrive, immediately place them with the host plant.
+When you find eggs or when your eggs arrive after you order them, immediately place them with the host plant.
 If they are on a leaf, you can simply staple or pin the leaf with eggs to the living host plant.
 If you are rearing them from egg in a container with cut food, add fresh tender leaves every day.
 Butterfly and moth eggs will dehydrate quickly in a building.
 Air conditioning and heaters remove humidity from the air.
 Although it is important to keep butterfly eggs from dehydrating, it is also important to prevent them from sitting in an airtight container.
 They need air.
 A closed container without air flow is a perfect spot for mold and bacteria to grow.
 When your caterpillars emerge from their eggs, watch them!
 Their first meal is usually their eggshell.

 It is extremely important to feed hatchlings tender new leaves.
 Older leaves are often too tough and baby caterpillars simply die from starvation because they cannot always eat older leaves.